 It’s hard to get certainty around processes that change every single time, Marks says.
 The construction industry needs to create some stability amongst the fluidity.
 We need to create a kind of man-made reef in the ocean to provide some information within all of that water.
 She believes productizing construction will form exactly such a reef.

 The way things currently stand in the construction industry, every building we create is essentially a prototype.
 This means that our built assets are riddled with all the inefficiency of one-off designs and custom components.
 But just as people no longer have their shoes tailor-made by a shoe-maker, it’s time for the construction industry to embrace change and forge a new path toward progress.
 As we stare down the barrel of a rapidly growing, global population and its associated infrastructure needs, alongside an aging construction workforce and a life-altering climate crisis, our current state of low productivity, non-transferable learnings, and high waste is no longer acceptable.
 It’s these types of issues, and the associated risk, industrialized construction products and processes help to resolve.

-Still, it’s going to require us to stretch ourselves, because there are a lot of misconceptions about DfMA, Marks says.
+Still, it’s going to require us to stretch ourselves, because there are a lot of misconceptions about the term DfMA, Marks says.
 In the first place, DfMA is often used to mean prefab, which it doesn’t.
 Additionally, it’s important to recognize that a lot of DfMA principles and processes aren't necessarily specific to construction prefabrication.

 “They're just good design principles.
 Good for everybody,” she says.